Rise to Success: Career Highlights of Austin Dillon

 In January 2013, it was announced that some of Dillon's Sprint Cup races that season would be in Phoenix Racing's No. 51 Chevrolet.

-August 2013: Substituted for Tony Stewart
+August 2013: Substitute for Tony Stewart

-November 16, 2013: NASCAR Nationwide Series Championship
+November 16, 2013: NASCAR Nationwide Series Championship Win

-December 11, 2013: Dillon to Drive No. 3 in Cup Series
+December 11, 2013: Drive the No. 3 Chevrolet in the NASCAR Sprint Cup Series

 2013: NASCAR Nationwide Series Champion